 Find out more about Department of Agriculture and Water resources rules and regulations and tips for preparing your items here.

 Image Sourced from: Wikimedia Commons

-There are some fees are charged by the Department of Agriculture and Water resources for the inspection of your goods to ensure they comply with import regulations.
-These are based on the amount of time it takes a Bio-Security Officer to inspect your goods plus any action that needs taking (e.g. treatment).
+When you import household goods into Australia there is often an inspection by the Department of Agriculture and Water resources, who charge you a fee to assess your goods to ensure they comply with import regulations.
+The fees are based on the amount of time it takes a Bio-Security Officer to inspect your goods plus any action that needs taking (e.g. treatment).

 Paying inspection fees: